Linaro/website/_posts/events/2021-12-08-linaro-connect-webinar-using-linux-kernel-for-real-time-systems.md

 -Format: Live, Zoom webinar and live streamed to Youtube \
 -Availability: Open to Linaro Members only \
 -Cost: Free\
--Registration: Open, Complete the registration form below *Member code required \
-(Members have been emailed with the access code.
+-[Registration](https://www.cognitoforms.com/Linaro1/MemberTrainingUsingLinuxKernelForRealTimeSystems): Open, Complete the form below, or follow this [link](https://www.cognitoforms.com/Linaro1/MemberTrainingUsingLinuxKernelForRealTimeSystems) **\*Member code required** (Members have been emailed with the access code.
 If you are an employee of a [Linaro member company](https://www.linaro.org/membership/) and need the code, please email marketing@linaro.org)

-Register Below:
+**Register Below:**

 <div class="cognito">
 <script src="https://www.cognitoforms.com/s/KvRQmIn2dku6k6gGP711jw"></script>